RubyKobayashi/bank/README.md

 ```
 As a User
 So I can see how much money is in my bank account
-I would like to be able to see my bank balance
+I would like to be able to see my bank balance on my bank statement
 ```

 ```
 As a User
-So I can have a time referenced record
+So I have a convenient time referenced record
-I would like to record the dates of when the transactions were made
+I would like to see transactions on my bank balance in reverse chronological order
 ```

 ```